Road Trips in Croatia

 Trogir

-Compact UNESCO island town 30 minutes from Split Airport — an hour on foot covers the essentials.
+Compact UNESCO island town 30 minutes from Split Airport.
+An hour on foot covers the essentials.

 Central Dalmatia